 What are Private Water Supplies?
 A private water supply is any water supply which supplies one or more properties that is not provided by a water company.
 About 1% of the population of England and Wales use a private water supply.
 Most of these supplies are situated in remote, rural parts of the country and can originate from a range of sources including boreholes, natural springs and watercourses.

-Who regulates PWS?
+Who regulates private water supplies?

 Local authorities act as the regulators for private water supplies.
-The Private Water Supplies Regulations place a duty on local authorities to conduct a risk assessment of each private water supply within their area and to undertake monitoring to determine compliance with drinking water standards (except those to single dwellings unless requested)
+The Private Water Supplies Regulations place a duty on local authorities to conduct a risk assessment of each private water supply within their area and to undertake monitoring to determine compliance with drinking water standards (except those to single dwellings unless requested).

-- Private water supplies water quality testing and sample results
+- Private water supplies water quality testing and sample results.

-- Risk management of private water supplies
+- Risk management of private water supplies.

-- Private water supplies case studies
+- Private water supplies case studies.

 Private water supplies are categorised as follows: